In today’s post: Learn how easy it is to make homemade raspberry freezer jam and you’ll never go back to storebought again!

 8. After 1 minute of a full boil, pour the pectin into the fruit and stir for 3 minutes.

 Once you’ve stirred for 3 minutes, you’re all done!
-Just use a ladle to scoop your jam into containers.
+Just use a ladle to scoop your jam into containers, leaving at least 1/2 an inch of space at the top of the container because jam will expand as it freezes.
 Let it sit on the counter overnight (it will thicken up), then place one container in the fridge for immediate use and the rest in the freezer.

-I like to ladle my jam directly into quart size freezer bags.
-I fill them half way full, then lay them flat and stack them on top of each other in my freezer.
+You can also store your jam in quart size freezer bags!
+Fill them half way full, then lay them flat and stack them on top of each other in the freezer.
 It takes up way less room and I don’t have to worry about whether I have enough containers.
 When I take a new bag out of the freezer I let it defrost on the counter for a few hours, then snip off a corner and squeeze the jam out into a pint size jar or plastic container to keep in the fridge.
 You’ll need about 4 bags per batch, which is about 7-8 cups of jam.

 It’s really very easy, especially once you’ve gone through the process a time or two.
 I almost always make 3-4 batches of jam back to back in one afternoon.
 I often recruit my older kids to help and have two batches going at the same time in separate bowls.
 Just be sure not to try to make a double batch together in the same bowl – for some reason that can cause the jam to not set up.